NoroffFEU/development-platforms/Firebase-Case-Study.md

 - If writing in vanilla JS, we can use a bundler called Webpack.

-We install webpack using the following command:
+We install Webpack using the following command:

 ```
 npm i webpack webpack-cli -D
 ```

-When run, webpack will look for a file called index.js in our src folder, and output a main.js in our dist folder.
+When run, Webpack will look for a file called index.js in our src folder, and output a main.js in our dist folder.
 However, the source code will look messy in the browser, making debugging a hassle.
 To solve this, we can use "source maps".
 Source maps are a method of bringing a compiled file back to its pre-built state, visually reversing the bundling.